 - Faulty wiring: If you notice light bulbs flickering frequently, burn marks around your electrical outlets, or electrical fire smells near the outlets, these are signs an electrical fire could be around the corner.

 - Candles: Not only do candle add ambiance, they can keep your home smelling fresh.
 However, they are still an open flame and should be placed at least 1 foot from any flammable objects.

-Depending on the size of the fire, there may be only minor damage from fire, smoke, and soot.
-However, the fire could have affected a larger area.
+Depending on the size of the fire, there may be only minor damage from flames, smoke, and soot.
+However, larger area could have been affected.
 A fire damage restoration company will be able to properly assess the damage and how to best restore your home back to safe, livable conditions.
 They will be able to effectively analyze each item in your home to determine whether or not it is salvageable.

-Unfortunately, it isn’t just fire you have to worry about.
-Smoke damage can be caused by the indirect exposure to fire.
-Smoke and soot from the fire can stain carpets, walls, and other surfaces in your home.
+Unfortunately, it isn’t just fires you have to worry about.
+Smoke damage can be caused by the indirect exposure to the flames.
+Smoke and soot from fires can stain carpets, walls, and other surfaces in your home.
 They can even leave behind a distinctive odor in the more porous materials throughout your home.

 The longer you let water and smoke damage sit, the more devastation they will cause.
 It is important to call your fire damage restoration service within 24-48 hours of the incident.
 Do not attempt the restoration yourself.
 Inhaling soot and smoke trapped in your surfaces could cause health complications for your and your loved ones.
 It is best to leave it to the professionals.